simonmichael/hledger/MANUAL.md

     $ cabal update
     $ cabal install hledger

-You can also build these optional [add-ons](#add-on-commands) providing extra features:
+You can also install some optional [add-ons](#add-on-commands) providing extra features.
+These vary in maturity and supportedness and may not be available on all platforms (check the download page to see platform support).

     $ cabal install hledger-web
     $ cabal install hledger-vty
     $ cabal install hledger-chart
     $ cabal install hledger-interest

-Or, you can build the latest [development version](http://joyful.com/darcsweb/darcsweb.cgi?r=hledger) of (most of) these:
+Or, you can build the latest [development version](http://joyful.com/darcsweb/darcsweb.cgi?r=hledger) of (most of) these like so:

     $ cabal update
     $ darcs get --lazy http://joyful.com/repos/hledger